How to Buy Barclays Stock in 2021

-In 1965, Barclays expanded overseas, establishing a US affiliate, Barclays Bank of California, in San Francisco.
+Barclays was the first bank to appoint a female manager, Hilda Harding, in 1958.
+In 1965, Barclays expanded overseas, establishing a US affiliate: Barclays Bank of California, in San Francisco.
 It was later sold off in 1988 to Wells Fargo for US$125 million in cash.

 In 1966, Barclays launched Barclaycard, the first credit card in the United Kingdom.
-It also introduced the first debit card about two decades later, and in 1968, the bank deployed the world's first cash machine in Enfield.
+It also introduced the first debit card about two decades later, and in 1968, the bank deployed the world's first cash machine in Enfield (North London).
 In 1980, Barclays expanded its business segments to include commercial credit after taking over American Credit Corporation.

 Following a series of protests against the bank’s involvement with the apartheid regime in South Africa, Barclays sold its business there.
 In 1996, Barclays bought Wells Fargo Nikko Investment Advisors (WFNIA) and merged it with BZW Investment Management to form Barclays Global Investors.
 Two years later, in 1998, the BZW business was broken up into various segments, part of which was sold to Credit Suisse.
-However, Barclays retained the business's debit side, which morphed into what is now known as Barclays Capital.
+However, Barclays retained the business's debit side, which became what is now known as Barclays Capital.
 In 1999, Barclays launched an internet service called Barclays.net but later sold it to British Telecom in 2001.

 Barclays took over sponsorship of the Premier League in 2004, and the following year, the group moved its headquarters from Lombard Street in the City of London to One Churchill Place in Canary Wharf.
 That same year, Barclays closed off a £2.6bn takeover of Absa Group Limited, South Africa's largest retail bank, acquiring a 54% stake in the business.